miwamasa/Memos/02-14 LLM updates.md

 	- We merge experts THEN compress/decompose merged experts→low-rank.
 Up to 80% mem reduction! 🎉
 - mix_self_consistency pack by llamaindex
 	- https://llamahub.ai/l/llama_packs-tables-mix_self_consistency?from=llama_packs
+	- Here’s a simple but useful idea to use RAG to fetch few-shot examples for less flaky text-to-SQL (or…less flaky structured RAG itself).
+Calling it dynamic metadata…
 	- “Rethinking Tabular Data Understanding”の実装
 	- 1. Index and embed each row
 	- 2. In the text-to-SQL prompt (or auto-retrieval prompt), add *few shot examples of rows*: given the first k rows in the prompt, retrieve the top-k rows matching the user query.
 	- 3. Execute text-to-SQL prompt (or auto-retrieval prompt) to infer the right query (SQL or metadata filters).
-4️⃣ Execute query to get back result.
+	- 4. Execute query to get back result.
+-

 ## 1/15